krawaller/algol5/modules/content/material/games/neutron/about.md

 {PIC:name=paperneutronbook.jpg,cred=Photo by me,title=Paper Neutron in the book}

 In this variant - presumably as a concession to having the players constantly redraw the board state - Joris made the board smaller and added a second neutron, which makes for a very quick and vicious game!

+If you enjoy Neutron, also check out {GAME:id=neutreeko}, which is a fusion of this and Teeko!